mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge.md

 ### Make the most of Bluesky

-Talking of crazy... how about launching a product which is almost identical with one from an incumbent competitor which:
+Talking of crazy... how about launching a product which is almost identical to an incumbent competitor which:

 * is massively entrenched, benefiting from insuperable social lock-in
 * is superfinanced, owned by the world's richest man